-- To make the screw easier to drive, lubricate the threaded portion using wax, grease or even soap. - Always select the most appropriate screwdriver tip to match the size and type of the screw head.
-If the tip is too small it will likely damage the head of the screw and too large will leave marks on the surrounding timber. - Remember that a screw is not only designed to be driven into timber but also may be required at some future date to be removed.
+- → To make the screw easier to drive, lubricate the threaded portion using wax, grease or even soap. - → Always use a screwdriver tip that matches the size and type of the screw head.
+If the tip is too small it will likely damage the head of the screw.
+If it is too large it will leave marks on the surrounding timber. - Remember that a screw is both not only designed to be driven into timber but also to be able to be removed.
 Care taken when assembling a project may save a lot of frustration later.